-by Tara E. l February 20, 2024
+by Tara E. l Updated March 15, 2025

-Endometriosis is a health condition that affects many women, including African American women.
+Endometriosis is a chronic gynecological health condition that affects many women, including African American women.
 It happens when the kind of tissue that usually lines the inside of the uterus—the place where a baby can grow—grows outside of it instead.
 This can cause pain, especially during a woman’s period, and sometimes other problems like trouble getting pregnant.
 Today, we’re going to talk about how endometriosis in African American women specifically looks at some important numbers, understand why it happens, and explore how to manage or treat it.

 What the Numbers Say